-- Verify that the intended Primary host is connected to VEA, if you are configuring the RDS from a remote client or from a host that is not the Primary. - Verify that you have set the appropriate IP preference, whether Volume Replicator should use IPv4 or IPv6 addresses, before configuring replication.
-The default setting is IPv4. - When you specify host names while configuring replication, Volume Replicator resolves the host names with the IP addresses associated with them.
-This setting determines which IP protocol Volume Replicator uses to resolve the host names.
-Use Veritas Enterprise Administrator (VEA) (Control Panel > VVR Configuration > IP Settings tab) to set the IP preference. - Verify that the data volumes are not of the following types as Volume Replicator does not support these types of volumes: - Storage Foundation (software) RAID 5 volumes - Volumes with a Dirty Region Log (DRL) - Volumes that are already part of another RVG For the Replicator Log volume, in addition to the above types, make sure that the volume does not have a DCM - Volumes names containing a comma - Secondary volume of a size smaller or greater than that on the Primary - Verify that the disk group is imported and the volumes are mounted in the primary and secondary zone. - Verify that you have configured security for Volume Replicator.
+- Verify that the intended Primary host is connected to VEA, if you are configuring the RDS from a remote client or from a host that is not the Primary. - Verify whether the IP version preference is set before you configure replication.
+If you specify host names when you configure replication, Volume Replicator resolves the host names with the IP addresses associated with them.
+This setting determines which IP version Volume Replicator uses to resolve the host names.

+Use one of the following methods to set the IP preference:

+- Veritas Enterprise Administrator (VEA) GUI-select the appropriate options on the Control Panel > VVR Configuration > IP Settings tab. - Run the vxtune ip\mode [ipv4 | ipv6] command at the primary site as well as the secondary site. - Verify that the data volumes are not of the following types as Volume Replicator does not support these types of volumes: - Storage Foundation (software) RAID 5 volumes - Volumes with a Dirty Region Log (DRL) - Volumes that are already part of another RVG For the Replicator Log volume, in addition to the above types, make sure that the volume does not have a DCM - Volumes names containing a comma - Secondary volume of a size smaller or greater than that on the Primary - Verify that the disk group is imported and the volumes are mounted in the primary and secondary zone. - Verify that you have configured security for Volume Replicator.
 Verify that the VxSAS account has been configured with the same username and password for all the hosts, which are intended to be a part of the same RDS.